kekyo/ILCompose/README.md

 ## Note

+ILSupport is cumbersome because it requires custom build scripts to be incorporated into the your project.
+However, ILCompose is simply installation the NuGet package and builds everything automatically.

 Basically, it can be used in the same way as ILSupport.
-NET 6,5, and Core.
-In addition, ILSupport is not officially compatible with .NET 6,5 and Core, but ILCompose supports these platforms.

 ILSupport is realized using ILDasm and a string substitution technique.
 While ILCompose is realized using cecil, so the internal implementations are completely different.